GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 ggplot(sorted, aes(x = as.numeric(reorder(rn,-error)), y = as.numeric(error))) + geom_point() + ylab("error") + xlab("row number") + theme(axis.text.x = element_text(angle = -90))
 ```

-## Simply select the first 1,666 observations and say they are in training set!
+We simply select the first 1,666 observations and say they are in training set!

 ```{r}
 in_training = sorted[1:1666,] # get the first 1,666 observations that have the highest loss